dubrie/public/books.md

 - Site Reliability Engineering: How Google Runs Production Systems by Betsy Beyer, Chris Jones, Jennifer Petoff, Niall Richard Murphy
 - 4:09:43: Boston 2013 Through the Eyes of the Runners by Hal Higdon :thumbsup:
 - Chaos Monkeys: Obscene Fortune and Random Failure in Silicon Valley by Antonio Garcia Martinez :thumbsup:
-- Grumption: Relighting the Torch of Freedom with America's Gutsiest Troublemakers by Nick Offerman
+- Gumption: Relighting the Torch of Freedom with America's Gutsiest Troublemakers by Nick Offerman
 - Peopleware: Productive Projects and Teams by Tom DeMarco :thumbsup:
 - Nudge by Richard H Thaler
 - Ghost In The Wires by Kevin Mitnick